 In 2015, Sergio took over the management of a South Texas family ranching business based out of Alice, Texas.
 Sergio is passionate about education for disadvantaged youth and currently sits on the board of Con Mi Madre.
 He has taken that passion as a call to action to learn as much as he can about the reasons educational inequity exists for students in our community, having met with thought leaders across the state of Texas about solutions that work.

 Lynne Rupp, Vice Chair

 Hannah currently serves on the board of directors of Balcones Resources in Austin, Texas and the T.L.L.
 Temple Foundation in Lufkin, Texas.

 For more than ten years, Hannah has been a supporter of non-profit organizations in the Austin area benefitting children and adolescents.
 She currently serves as a member of the Children’s Trust of Dell Children’s Medical Center.
 She previously served on the board of directors of St. Stephen’s Episcopal School and the Dell Children’s Medical Center Foundation.
-Hannah also served on the steering committee for the capital campaign to build a new Children’s Museum in Austin (the Thinkery), which opened in December 2013.
+Hannah also served on the steering committee for the capital campaign to build a new children’s museum in Austin (the Thinkery).

 Dr. Denise Villa

 Valdez is also past-president of the Young Hispanic Professional Austin Association (YHPAA), the founder of the Mexican American Engineers & Scientists (MAES) student chapter at the University of Notre Dame, and is a former president of the Austin Professional Chapter of Society of MAES, also having sat on the MAES national board.
 With a passion for giving back to his community, he has also been involved with Un Sabado Gigante, been a Spanish literacy tutor for Austin Partners in Education (APIE), and involved with Hispanic Organizations Working Together as One (HOWTO) Alliance.